 PAUL SIMPSON is the Global Banking & Markets Operations and Regions executive at Bank of America.
 He leads a team responsible for operations for institutional and commercial, corporate, investment banking and government clients, as well as small business and business banking clients.
 He also leads the regional technology and operations teams in the Asia Pacific, Europe, Middle East & Africa and Latin America regions where he is responsible for robotics, and robotics process automation optimization across Global Technology and Operations.

-Prior to this role, Simpson was managing director and global head of Equity Asset Management Services at Bank of America Merrill Lynch.
+Prior to this role, Paul was managing director and global head of Equity Asset Management Services at Bank of America Merrill Lynch.
 He was responsible for multiple Global Markets businesses, including Prime Brokerage, Stock Loans, Swaps, Global Custody and Agency Services, Futures & Options, OTC Clearing and Foreign Exchange Prime Brokerage.

->

-> Simpson previously led the Global Transactions Services business, which included payments, liquidity and investments, receivables, trade and supply chain finance and custody and agency services.
+He previously led the Global Transactions Services business, which included payments, liquidity and investments, receivables, trade and supply chain finance and custody and agency services.
 He has more than 28 years of experience working in the financial services industry, principally in treasury and trade services, public sector and commodities.

 Prior to joining the bank in 2011, he was with Citigroup as global head of Treasury & Trade Solutions in the Global Transaction Services group.
 He joined Citi in 2007 as head of Global Public Sector & Healthcare Markets.
 Previously, Paul was with JP Morgan Chase in roles with increasing responsibility within Treasury Services, Public Sector and Healthcare.